ministryofjustice/security-guidance/docs/user-access-control-policy.md

 ### Access Control Policy

-`POLACP005:` This access control policy **SHALL** be established and maintained, based on business and information security requirements, to inform associated standards and guidance, for all users.
+`POLACP005:` This user access control policy **SHALL** be established and maintained, based on business and information security requirements, to inform associated standards and guidance, for all users.

 `POLACP006:` The policy **SHALL** also follow the additional principles of: